Gold edges up as investors eye Greek debt crisis

 SINGAPORE Gold inched up on Wednesday as the dollar took a breather after recent sharp gains and as caution prevailed in financial markets regarding Greece's future in the euro zone.

-The uncertainty over Greece debt issues has somewhat helped gold in recent days, but it is still down nearly 4 percent so far this month as a strong dollar and expectations of an interest rate hike in the United States have hurt the metal.
+The uncertainty over Greece debt issues has somewhat helped gold in recent days, but the metal is still down nearly 4 percent so far this month as a strong dollar and expectations of an interest rate hike in the United States have hurt the metal.

 Economic and financial uncertainties tend to boost demand for gold, seen as a safe-haven investment.